 |In addition, August is time for the annual National Christmas Tree Association (NCTA) annual convention.
 This picture was taken at a Christmas tree farm we toured outside of Bangor, Maine, but they do move from state to state each year and Minnesota will again have a turn (our last one was in 1986 so we are about due).
 We don't get to all the conventions, but we do make quite a few, especially when Phil was serving as the National Director from Minnesota and also the Secretary/Treasurer of NCTA.|

 September should be an easier "in-between" month, but rarely is.
 One major task that Greg takes on is to mow the entire farm.
 Not just the lanes, but between each row of trees.
-There are several reasons for this, first, to make it easier and safer for people to roam about at Christmas time while searching out their tree.
+There are several reasons for this, first, and most important, is to make it easier and safer for people to roam about at Christmas time while searching out their tree.
 The second reason is to remove as much cover as possible from the field mice and rabbits which love to include the bark of the younger trees in their winter diet.
 Another reason is to spot any woodchuck holes that need filling.
 A person could easily step in one and injure an ankle.

 September is generally the time we try to freshen-up things a bit with some painting and staining.
 Helen is usually busy touching-up some of the older props and making some new ones.
 Phil is back working on the trains, usually in panic mode..